your database front-end

 Capturing [Created] and [Updated]

-If you want to record that name of the user that created the record and the user that updated the record, then you would set it up as follows:
+If you want to record the name of the user who created the record and the user who updated the record, then you would set it up as follows: